Yemen's Houthis say they attacked Saudi cities, Aramco facilities | Headlines

 Yemen's Houthis say they attacked Saudi cities, Aramco facilities

-There was no immediate Saudi confirmation.
+The Saudi-led coalition battling the Houthis in Yemen had on Friday said it destroyed three drones launched towards southern Saudi Arabia and a fourth over Yemen.
+It said the group "failed to launch two ballistic missiles" and they fell inside Yemen.
 Saudi Aramco, the state oil firm, said when contacted by Reuters that it would respond at the earliest opportunity.

-The Houthi military spokesman said in a televised press conference that the group had also attacked military targets in Riyadh, Jeddah, Abha, Jizan, and Najran.
+The Houthi military spokesman Yahya Sarea said in a televised press conference that the group had attacked Aramco's refineries in Jeddah as well as military targets in Riyadh, Jeddah, Abha, Jizan and Najran.
+Sarea's statement contained inaccuracies.
+It mentioned the wrong name for the international airport in Jeddah and the wrong location for King Khalid base, saying it was in Riyadh when it is actually in the south of the kingdom.

+Aramco's refinery in Jeddah was decommissioned in 2017 but it has a petroleum products distribution plant there that the Houthis had previously targeted in March.
+The Houthis have repeatedly launched cross border attacks on Saudi Arabia using drones and missiles since the coalition intervened in Yemen in March 2015 after the movement ousted the Saudi-backed government from the capital, Sanaa.

+Efforts led by the United Nations and the United States to engineer a ceasefire in Yemen have stalled.
+The conflict, seen as a proxy war between Saudi Arabia and Iran, has been in military stalemate for years.
+The Houthis are pressing an offensive in Marib, the internationally recognised government's last northern stronghold, as well as in other areas in Yemen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)